wwzll123/EiRA/README.md

 ```

 # Domain adaptive post-training
-Before starting the training, you should first prepare the [tokens](./Tokenization).
+Before starting the training, you should first read the [Tokenization tutorial](./Tokenization) and prepare the tokens.

 # Binding site-informed preference optimization
 Coming soon...